ndhoang123/Tic-Tac-Toe-5x5/README.md

 If you want to run this project, just run Source.cpp file.

-If you have any question or feedback, please don't hesitate to directly contact me via gmail hoangnguyen12397@gmail.com.
+If you have any question or feedback, please don't hesitate to directly contact me via hoangnguyen12397@gmail.com.
 Any feedback or question will be appriciated, welcomed :).